kkrajczar/DSGeneric/Clustering_mixed_data.md

 - Cao et al.'s [paper](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.474.8181&rep=rep1&type=pdf) on initialization for categorical data clustering
 - Thomas Filaire using [PAM in R](https://towardsdatascience.com/clustering-on-mixed-type-data-8bbd0a2569c3)

+### Introduction

+The sample space for categorical data is discrete, and doesn't have a natural origin.
+A Euclidean distance function on such a space isn't really meaningful.

 ### Genetic approaches

 - Apply a algorithm specific for mixed cases: k-prototyping, partitioning around medoids (PAM).